 In the Switched+Mgmt mode a single Ethernet connection is used for both Dante audio functionality as well as providing access to the Model 5422A's management webpages.
 The remaining Dante Ethernet port will provide network "loop-through" capability and can be used to interface with another piece of Ethernet-connected equipment.

 In the Redundant+Mgmt mode two Ethernet connections can be made to the Model 5422A's two Dante Ethernet ports.
 This will allow independent audio networking capability for redundant Dante applications.
 Access to the Model 5422A's management webpages will be made by way of the Ethernet connection made to the primary Dante Ethernet port.

 The Model 5422A allows an AC mains source of 100-240 V, 50/60 Hz to be directly connected.
 It can also be powered using a 10-18 volts DC source that is connected via a broadcast-standard 4-pin XLR connector.
 If both AC and DC power sources are connected to a Model 5422A, the unit will be powered by the AC mains supply.
 Only if the AC mains source fails will a load be placed on the DC source.
 This allows a source of DC, typically a battery pack, to serve in a backup capacity.
 With this arrangement normal operation can continue even if AC mains power is lost.

 Updating & Future Capabilities

 The Model 5422A was designed so that its capabilities can be enhanced in the future.
-A USB connector, located on the unit's back panel, allows the application and FPGA firmware (embedded software) to be updated using a USB flash drive.
+A USB connector, located on the unit's back panel, allows the Main and FPGA firmware (embedded software) to be updated using a USB flash drive.
 The Model 5422A uses Audinate's Brooklyn II interface module to implement Dante.
 The firmware in this module can easily be updated using the Dante Updater application that is included with the Dante Controller application.
 All software files and configuration parameters are stored in non-volatile memory.